nicolaCirillo/ate-it/subtask_b.md

 BCubed evaluates clustering quality by computing precision and recall at the item level and then averaging across all items.

-**Important** In this version, the set of items in the predicted clustering does not necessarily correspond to the set of items in the gold clustering.
+**Important** In this version of BCubed, the set of items in the predicted clustering does not necessarily correspond to the set of items in the gold clustering.

 Let: